Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 Step-by-Step Guide to Installing Small Granny Flats in VIC, NSW, QLD, and SA

-This guide outlines the current step-by-step process for installing a small granny flat in Victoria (VIC), New South Wales (NSW), Queensland (QLD), and South Australia (SA) as of early 2026.
-Always verify the latest details with your local council, a private certifier, or official state planning portals, as minor local variations or updates can apply.
+Over the years, we have helped many clients in obtaining approval.
+This summary guide outlines the current step-by-step process for installing a small granny flat in Victoria (VIC), New South Wales (NSW), Queensland (QLD), and South Australia (SA) as of early 2026.
+Again, these are based on our experience, so a disclaimer, always verify the latest details with your local council, a private certifier, or official state planning portals, as minor local variations or updates can apply.

 Victoria (VIC)